-Component replacement:
+⚠ Component replacement

-- ► After replacement of a gas related component, where a gasket or seal has been disturbed or replaced, check for gas tightness using a gas sniffer/analyser. - ► Also after re-assembly, carry out the following checks: - Fan pressure. - Flue gas analysis.
+- After replacement of a gas carrying component, where a gasket or seal has been disturbed or replaced, check for gas tightness using a gas sniffer/leak detection fluid. - On re-assembly check all affected seals for cracks, hardness and deterioration. - If damaged or in any doubt the seal must be replaced. - ► Also after re-assembly, carry out the following checks: - Fan pressure. - Flue gas analysis.